Press release: Birding Ecotours opens a UK/European office in Norfolk, England

 Some fun stories of Chris’ first year birding and living in Norfolk are detailed in his blogpost at this link, for example a story about a Desert Wheatear on a Norfolk beach right at the start of the year with Taiga Bean Goose near his home at the end of the year, and a whole host of other really exciting birds in between.
 Norfolk really is better than Yorkshire, isn’t it?
 Andy still seems to disagree, haha, and is looking forward to proving Chris wrong when he eventually gets back to the UK!
 It’s no coincidence that both of our UK bird tours heavily feature time birding in Yorkshire and birding in Norfolk.

-Just for fun, below, Oli and Chris have provided their top five birding sites in Norfolk, along with their top five species, or groups of species (try getting birders to stick to a number when they have to pick favorites… impossible!) and we’ve also provided a little something to whet your appetite for our new fall (autumn) Norfolk day tours that will also be coming online very soon…
+Just for fun, below, Chris has provided hi top five birding sites in Norfolk, along with their top five species, or groups of species (try getting birders to stick to a number when they have to pick favorites… impossible!) and we’ve also provided a little something to whet your appetite for our new fall (autumn) Norfolk day tours that will also be coming online very soon…

 A list of Chris’ top four Norfolk (and a Suffolk!) birding locations: